How to Use SpamAssassin

 - When finished, click Create.

-Now you can log back into your mail client and subscribe to the new spam folder.
+You can now log back into your email client and subscribe to the new spam folder.